ryantd42/NY-Legislative-Git/2023/A7702A-2023/bill.md

   June 6, 2023
   ___________

- Introduced by M. of A. LAVINE -- read once and referred to the Committee on Judiciary
+ Introduced  by M. of A. LAVINE, JACKSON -- read once and referred to the Committee on Judiciary -- recommitted to the Committee on Judiciary in accordance with Assembly Rule 3, sec.
+2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the estates, powers and trusts law and the  state  tech- nology law, in relation to electronic wills

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Article 3 of the estates, powers and trusts law is  amended by adding a new part 6 to read as follows:
   PART 6.
 ELECTRONIC WILLS
  SECTION 3-6.1 SHORT TITLE